 As a mortgage is secured against your home or property, it could be repossessed if you do not keep up mortgage repayments.
 Financial protection policies typically have no cash in value at any time and cover will cease at the end of the term.
 If premiums stop, then cover will lapse.

 It is important to take professional advice before making any decision relating to your personal finances.

-Information within this newsletter is based on our current understanding of taxation and can be subject to change in future.
-It does not provide individual tailored advice and is for guidance only.
-Some rules may vary in different parts of the UK; please ask for details.
+Information within this document is based on our current understanding and can be subject to change without notice and the accuracy and completeness of the information cannot be guaranteed.
+It does not provide individual tailored investment advice and is for guidance only.
+Some rules may vary in different parts of the UK.
 We cannot assume legal liability for any errors or omissions it might contain.

-Levels and bases of, and reliefs from taxation are those currently applying or proposed and are subject to change.
-The information contained within this newsletter is for information only purposes and does not constitute financial advice.
-The Financial Conduct Authority does not regulate commercial buy-to-let mortgages.
+Levels and bases of, and reliefs from taxation are those currently applying or proposed and are subject to change; their value depends on the individual circumstances of the investor.
+No part of this document may be reproduced in any manner without prior permission.